SHIGMAQI/dupe-plugin/README.md

 2. Modify the cooldown duration in milliseconds (`5000` for 5 seconds) to your desired value.
 3. Rebuild and redeploy the plugin.

-## Limitations
-- The plugin does not yet support configurable cooldowns or permissions.
-- Duplication only works on the item held in the main hand.
-- Cooldown data is stored in-memory and resets on server restart.
-- No admin commands or dupe tracking currently implemented.

-## Planned Features
-- Config file support to customize cooldown duration.
-- Permission nodes to restrict usage.
-- Dupe statistics tracking and admin commands.
-- Configurable messages for localization.

 ## Development & Contribution
 This plugin is open source and developed by [SHIGMAQI](https://github.com/SHIGMAQI).
 Feel free to fork, suggest features, or submit pull requests.